 Louisa Gilbert, PhD, LMSW, is an Associate Professor at the Columbia School of Social Work and a licensed social worker with 25 years of experience developing, implementing and testing multi-level interventions to address HIV/AIDS, substance abuse, trauma, partner violence and other co-occurring issues among vulnerable communities in the U.S. and Central Asia.
 She has served as the Co-Director of the Social Intervention Group since 1999 and the Co-Director of the Global Health Research Center of Central Asia since 2007.

 Dr. Gilbert’s specific area of research interest has concentrated on advancing a continuum of evidence-based interventions to prevent intimate partner violence among drug-involved women and women in the criminal justice system.
 She has published over 100 papers in peer-reviewed journals from this research.

 Description and course objectives to be announced.

 Miss one?
 No problem.
 View it in our Webinar Library.

-ATTENTION Pennsylvanians: IRETA webinars are approved by the Pennsylvania Certification Board to provide credits for addictions practitioners *and* they satisfy Department of Health, Division of Drug and Alcohol Program Licensure training hour requirements!
+ATTENTION Pennsylvanians: IRETA webinars are approved by the Pennsylvania Certification Board to provide credits for addictions practitioners *and* they satisfy Department of Drug and Alcohol Programs, Division of Drug and Alcohol Program Licensure training hour requirements!